-For the New Zealand data, we rely in the first instance on recent updates from Alvaredo and Kergozou (2019, op. cit.) that extended the earlier Atkinson-Leigh and Alvaredo series.
+For New Zealand data, we rely in the first instance on recent updates from Alvaredo and Kergozou (2019, op. cit.) that extended the earlier Atkinson-Leigh and Alvaredo series.
 These studies source comprehensive tabulations of fiscal income from New Zealand's Inland Revenue Department, matching national accounting concepts of personal household income.
-As in Australia and Canada, we update national accounts totals through 2019 according to the latest aggregates from Statistics New Zealand (2020a and 2020b), and we also refer to complementary macroeconomic statistics from the Reserve Bank of New Zealand (2020).
+We update national accounts totals through 2019 according to the latest aggregates from Statistics New Zealand (2020a and 2020b), and we also refer to complementary macroeconomic statistics from the Reserve Bank of New Zealand [2020].